About Pursuing Intimacy With God ministry

 We served in Sao Paulo Brazil for 3 years from 2006 to 2009, and then God led us to serve in Santos Brazil until early 2014.
 Then God surprised us and led us to move to south Florida and from there have mission trips to many other countries.
 We do the same things we had been doing in Brazil, to help & train churches and ministries to fulfill God’s mission and purpose.

 Since 2014 Kevin and Nancy have had over 40 mission trips to 40+ places in 28 countries in Asia, Africa, South America, Central America, and the Caribbean.
-We are transitioning to local and regional missions in Tennessee, and we will have less international mission trips each year.
+In October 2020 we are moving back to Brazil, this time to Indaiatuba in the State of Sao Paulo.
+We will resume our missions ministry of helping & training Brazilian churches to share the Gospel and make disciples, and sharing Christ in schools and other community events.

 Our Statement of Faith